 It is the system integrator's responsibility to define the exact location for, and the correct way to install, the code tape.
-The installer must strictly follow the system integrator's instructions, because the correct installation is part of the system's safety.
+The installer must strictly follow the system integrator's instructions, because the correct installation is part of the system's safety (depending on system integration, it can be SIL 3 level).